Hi there, you productivity factory! 😀

 - How can I make the biggest impact on X at this moment?

-You may know your goal, but (as you’re probably already well aware of) it may consist of a number of tasks which compete for priority.
+You may know your goal, but (as you’re probably already well aware of) it may consist of a number of tasks that compete for priority.

 How to pick the most important one to start with it first?